(Last updated 1/13/2017; last reviewed 1/13/2017)

 Side effects from HIV medicines can last only a few days or weeks or continue for a much longer time.
 Some side effects may not appear until many months or even years after starting an HIV medicine.

 Sometimes, side effects that may not seem serious, such as fever, rash, nausea, or fatigue, can be a sign of a life-threatening condition.
 Any swelling of the face, eyes, lips, throat, or tongue is considered a life-threatening side effect that requires immediate medical attention.
+However, sometimes these side effects may not be related to your HIV medicine at all.
+Side effects may be caused by a medical condition other than HIV, such as an infection that may be treatable.
+Your health care provider can determine if your side effect is being caused by your HIV medicine or if it is being caused by a different condition.

 If you are taking HIV medicines, tell your health care provider about any side effects that you are having.
 Do NOT cut down on, skip, or stop taking your HIV medicines unless your health care provider tells you to.
 Stopping HIV medicines allows HIV to multiply and damage the immune system.
 This increases the risk of infections and cancer.
 Stopping HIV medicines also increases the risk of drug resistance.